 - Re-tweets from other Twitter users that support the work of SCOAF or that contain information that we may think might be of interest to our followers and wider networks.
 This includes information about matters that are outside the Ombudsman’s jurisdiction.

 - Our Direct Messages aren’t open.
 If you want to contact us, use the details on the Contact Us page

 - Due to the character limit on Twitter, we can’t give you a detailed response to questions about the Service complaints process or the role of the Ombudsman.
 However, we will direct you to where you can find this information or give you contact details for our team where appropriate.

 - We will engage with as many people as we can, but we won’t engage where the content of tweets are abusive, offensive or where the nature of the tweets constitute harassment.
 We don’t want to block people from following us, but we may have no choice but to block accounts that tweet continued abuse.

 - We do not accept complaints via Twitter.

 - We will not use Twitter to discuss matters relating to specific complaints.
-If a complainant wishes to discuss a specific case, the usual ways of contacting the OSCO is detailed on the Contact Us
+If a complainant wishes to discuss a specific case, the usual ways of contacting SCOAF is detailed on the Contact Us

 Please remember that the Ombudsman has a limited remit.
 If you are seeking information, or wish to complain, about the Ministry of Defence (MOD) or you are a member of the public seeking to make a complaint, you can find information about the MOD complaints procedure here: